 Visa & Passports

-If you are visiting Vietnam up to 30th June 2018 for 15 days or less and will not re-enter Vietnam within 30 days of your departure, you do not require a visa to enter the country as per the Vietnam Embassy guidance.
+If you are visiting Vietnam up to 30th June 2021 for 15 days or less and will not re-enter Vietnam within 30 days of your departure, you do not require a visa to enter the country as per the Vietnam Embassy guidance, if you hold a ‘British Citizen’ passport.

 If you are visiting Cambodia during your travels, then your Cambodian visa will be issued when you arrive at any of the international airports or at the border crossing.
 There is no letter of authorisation required in advance.
 You will need to provide two passport photos and the cost is US$35.